knightlab-analyses/mycobiome/README.md

 **Note #3:** If using any of these files, please cite *both* `Nejman et al. 2020.
 Science` and `Narunsky-Haziza et al. 2022.
 Cell` (this paper).

-**Note #4:** As noted in the manuscript's methods, completely raw data, including the host-depleted fastq files, can be accessed at the respective Qiita project study IDs: 13722 (TCGA WGS), 13767 (TCGA RNA-Seq).
+**Note #4:** As noted in the manuscript's methods, completely raw TCGA data, including the host-depleted fastq files, can be accessed at the respective Qiita project study IDs: 13722 (TCGA WGS), 13767 (TCGA RNA-Seq).

 ## Organization of files